-- 1. This program emphasizes in academic research.
+- 1. This program emphasizes academic research.
 All courses are designed toward this direction. - 2.
-The entire program consists of 48 semester units (does not include prerequisite in biblical and research languages); 32 units of course work and 16 units of dissertation work. - 3.
-Entire program consists of 3 stages.
-In Stage 1, students must complete 32 units of course work including 2 foundation seminars (8 units), 3 Old Testament seminars (12 units), 3 New Testament seminars (12 units), a course in higher education and teaching methods (0 unit), and two semesters of faculty-mentor teaching practicum (0 unit). - 4.
+The entire program consists of 42 semester units (does not include prerequisite in biblical and research languages); 34 units of course work and 8 units of dissertation work. - 3.
+The entire program consists of 3 stages.
+In Stage 1, students must complete 34 units of course work including 2 foundation seminars (8 units), 3 Old Testament seminars (12 units), 3 New Testament seminars (12 units), a course in higher education and teaching methods (2 unit), and two semesters of faculty-mentor teaching practicum (0 unit). - 4.
 Students must pass the biblical and research language exams before entering Stage 2. - 5.
 In Stage 2, students must pass four comprehensive exams. - 6.
 In stage 3, students are required to complete the dissertation.
 (For details, see curriculum chart.)